Council Tax Reductions

 - gets Pension Credit

-- gets Income Support or Jobseeker's Allowance (income based) and is aged under 25.
+- gets Income Support, Jobseeker's Allowance (income based) or Employment and Support Allowance (income related)

 - is severely mentally impaired (Council Tax only)